Custom Enzyme-Oligo Conjugation Services

-Enzyme maybe modified to contain reactive groups useful for conjugation with oligonucleotides.
-This can be achieved by using homobifunctional or heterobifunctional cross linkers that can covalently couple to enzyme and result in terminal reactive group that can cross link with oligonucleotide containing an amine, thiol, aldehyde modified oligonucleotide.
+Enzymes maybe modified to contain reactive groups useful for conjugation with oligonucleotides.
+This can be achieved by using homobifunctional or heterobifunctional cross-linkers that can covalently couple to enzyme and result in terminal reactive group that can cross-link with oligonucleotide containing an amine, thiol and aldehyde modified oligonucleotide.

 Depending on project specification, a pool of heterogeneous products in small percentage may exist.